flatgeobuf/flatgeobuf/README.md

 [![npm](https://img.shields.io/npm/v/flatgeobuf.svg)](https://www.npmjs.com/package/flatgeobuf)
 [![Maven Central](https://img.shields.io/maven-central/v/org.wololo/flatgeobuf.svg)](https://search.maven.org/artifact/org.wololo/flatgeobuf)

-A performant binary encoding for geographic data based on [flatbuffers](http://google.github.io/flatbuffers/) that can hold a collection of [Simple Features](https://en.wikipedia.org/wiki/Simple_Features).
+A performant binary encoding for geographic data based on [flatbuffers](http://google.github.io/flatbuffers/) that can hold a collection of [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) including circular interpolations as defined by SQL-MM Part 3.

 Inspired by [geobuf](https://github.com/mapbox/geobuf) and [flatbush](https://github.com/mourner/flatbush).
 Deliberately does not support random writes for simplicity and to be able to cluster the data on a [packed Hilbert R-Tree](https://en.wikipedia.org/wiki/Hilbert_R-tree#Packed_Hilbert_R-trees) enabling fast bounding box spatial filtering.
 The spatial index is however optional to allow the format to be efficiently written as a stream.